 Cathy and her husband, Rick, live on a small farm in Bellaire in northern Michigan.
 Cathy is happy to continue her political career to help strengthen democracy in rural Michigan.

 Peggy Raddatz - MDP Rural Caucus Treasurer

 I have been on the Executive Board of the Manistee County Democratic Party, in some capacity, for the past 25 years.
 I no longer serve on the Executive Board, but remain a member of the Leadership Team.
 In addition, I currently serve as an Officer of the MDP Senior Caucus, the MDP Rural Caucus, the MI Rural PAC, the Rural Michigan Action Alliance, and the Lakeside Club of Manistee County.

-My husband and I reside in rural Mason County, but associate ourselves with the City of Manistee in Manistee county.
+My husband and I reside in rural Mason County, but associate ourselves with the City of Manistee in Manistee County.
 My husband, a retired school superintendent, raises heritage turkeys for his business, Bourbon Red Heritage Farms.
 I keep the books for the business.